starship-tools/farana/examples/example1/README.md

 # farana.tutorial.example1

 This is the Clojure companion to [Example 1 of the Java tutorial for Apache Felix](http://felix.apache.org/documentation/tutorials-examples-and-presentations/apache-felix-osgi-tutorial/apache-felix-tutorial-example-1.html).
-The tutorial text of the Java version has been adapted for Clojure below.
+The tutorial text of the Java version has been adapted for Clojure, below.

 ## Dependencies